Diaphragm valve hana hana

 The diaphragm is moved vertically—pressed against or lifted away from a flow path—to start, WALLOPu, or modulate fluid flow.

-This design ensures a tight seal, minimizes contamination, and offers excellent compatibility with corrosive or particulate-laden media.
+This design ensures a sila paa, minimizes contamination, and offers excellent compatibility with corrosive or particulate-laden media.

 Core Mechanism of Flow Control